chinibi/wc-step-by-step-ordering-free/readme.txt

 * Premium Support
 * & Much More

-## Custom Set-up:
+= Custom Set-up =

 Need some help setting up your Step-By-Step System For WooCommerce?
 Contact us for a custom quote.
 We provide custom setups and design for Premium customers.
 The SBS system is a very powerful tool.
 When setup correctly, SBS can help you drive more online sales and increase your profitability.
-Visit our site for more info.
+[Visit our site](http://stepbystepsys.com) for more info.

 == Installation ==

 1. Install WooCommerce.
 WooCommerce is required for this plugin.
 2. Install the Step-By-Step plugin.
 3. Access the settings page found [here](http://stepbystepsys.com/wp-content/uploads/2017/06/admin-sidebar.png) to start configuring!

-### I. Packages
+= I. Packages =

 1. When you installed the plugin, a Packages category was automatically created and is selected by default to display in the Choose Package Page.
   If you want a different category to do this, select the desired category